Cognigy/Documentation/docs/en/docs/ai/nodes/overview.md

 ### [Deactivate Profile](./analytics/deactivate-profile.md)

-Can be used to deactivate the [Contact Profile](../resources/manage/contact-profiles.md).
+This Node can be used to deactivate the [Contact Profile](../resources/manage/contact-profiles.md).

 ### [Update Profile](./analytics/update-profile.md)